0xor1/gorillaseed/README.md

 A simple seed project for a single page web app written with [**Angular**](https://angularjs.org/), [**Require**](http://requirejs.org/) and [**SCSS**](http://sass-lang.com/) on the client side and [**Go**](http://golang.org/) with [**Gorilla Toolkit**](http://www.gorillatoolkit.org/) on the server side.
+The seed project is configured as a true single page web app in that the build scripts will concat and minify all the css and js files and then inline them into the index.html file.
 The seed project comes chock full with goodies:

-* Automated build tasks
+* Automated build and testing tasks
 * Server side unit tests
 * Client side unit tests
 * End-to-End tests